rschristopher/ischristtrue.com/src/modern-views/schisms.md

 In a protestant worldview, my own personal interpretation of scripture is as valid as any.
 This is fine for a secular worldview, but this is to turn our back on Christ Himself.

-And even if you were to find a "perfect" protestant church, how long till that church falls into heresy?
+And even if you were to find a pious protestant church, how long till that church falls into blatant heresy?
-How many churches today had founders that would war against their modern members?
-Remember that many reformers would put to death anabaptists, and yet today "believers baptism" has become the norm in many reformed churches.
+How many churches today have founders that would war against their modern members?
+Remember that the reformers would put to death anabaptists, and yet today "believers baptism" has become the norm in many reformed churches.

 We must seek the *one holy catholic and apostolic church*.
-This leaves Roman Catholicism and Orthodox.

-### Apostolic Tradition?
+### Catholicism

+The word *catholic* simply means *universal*, and note that the [creed](https://en.m.wikipedia.org/wiki/Nicene_Creed) refers to *one holy catholic and apostolic church*.
+Modern Catholicism refers specifically to the presumed authority of the former Holy Roman Empire.

+This was not always the case, prior to the great schism there was *one holy catholic and apostolic church* in both east and west.

-In year 1 of the great schism, 99.9% of Christians had no idea there was a schism.
+In fact, in year 1 of the great schism, most all Christians had no idea there was a schism.
 Even afterwards, entire generations had no idea.
 And those that did know assumed it would be resolved as [prior schisms](https://en.m.wikipedia.org/wiki/Schism_in_Christianity) always were.
 When you're focused on Christ, the specifics of a temporary schism is not actually all that important.

-Because of this, we must concede that both east and west have a strong claim to be the original church.
-In fact, necessarily both were Christ's church in the first thousand years.
+Because of this, we must concede that both modern Catholicism has a strong claim to be the original church.
+In fact, necessarily both east and west were Christ's church in the first thousand years.
 Other than getting muddier over time, did east or west at some point cease being His church?

 Like the prodigal son, there were two sons, both were His sons, even when the younger left to waste his inheritance.
 He was lost, but he was still his father's son.
 And importantly, the older son who did not leave, he was rebuked after the prodigal son returned.
 Ultimately, both sons were in error.

 One or both sides of the great schism is necessarily in error.
 This is true of any schism.
 And while many schisms resulted in a failed sect, like the many Gnostic or Arian sects, East and West have both survived over a thousand years while in schism.
 They both are the remnants of long-lived empires, and both empires have fallen.
 It is perhaps wise to look at both as being in error, and follow Christ obediently towards salvation.

 Importantly, we as Christians cannot judge His church; truth is not decided by our judgement, but on His revelation and His judgment.
-If "you decide" to be Catholic or Orthodox or protestant, you're choosing nihilism and not Christ.
+If "you" decide to be Catholic or Orthodox or protestant, you're choosing nihilism and not Christ.

 "you" do not determine truth.